Interested in Earning a Master’s Degree in Midwifery?

-The 32-credit program provides coursework in research methodologies, professional development topics (such as midwifery education, community mother and child health, holistic midwifery), critical studies in midwifery care, and fieldwork-based experiential learning.
+The 32-credit program provides coursework in research methodologies, professional development topics (e.g., midwifery education, community maternal and child health, holistic midwifery), critical studies in midwifery care, and fieldwork-based experiential learning.
 Additionally, you will complete a research-based thesis or non-thesis applied project, in which you will make an original, substantive contribution to midwifery care and maternal-child health. ,

 Your graduate studies will be individualized and substantive with plenty of support by graduate faculty and the MCU graduate student community.

-2) must hold a Bachelor’s degree in any field; AND
+1) must hold a Bachelor’s degree in any field;

-3) must complete SOSC 2050 (Ethics & the Law) and STAT 2010 (Foundations of Evidence-Informed Care), or demonstrate course equivalency.
-These two courses can be completed at part of your graduate program.
+3) must complete SOSC 1010 (Equity and Anti-Oppression in Midwifery Care: Understanding Difference, Power, & Privilege), SOSC 2050 (Ethics & the Law) and STAT 2010 (Principles of Evidence-Informed Practice), or demonstrate course equivalency.
+These three courses can be completed as part of your graduate program.